2012 United States Senate election in Michigan

 The 2012 United States Senate election in Michigan was held on November 6, 2012, alongside the 2012 United States presidential election, other elections to the United States Senate in other states, as well as elections to the United States House of Representatives and various state and local elections.

+Incumbent Debbie Stabenow was re-elected in 2006 with 57% of the vote to 41%.
+She defeated Oakland County sheriff and former State Senate Majority Leader Michael Bouchard after narrowly defeating Republican incumbent Spencer Abraham in 2000.
+The deadline for candidates to file for the August 7 primary was May 15.
 Incumbent Democratic U.S. Senator Debbie Stabenow was re-elected to a third term after being unopposed in the Democratic primary.
 The Republican nominee was former Congressman Pete Hoekstra.
 Stabenow defeated Hoekstra by a landslide 20.8% margin and nearly one million votes.

-Background

-Incumbent Debbie Stabenow was re-elected in 2006 with 57% of the vote to 41%.
-She defeated Oakland County sheriff and former State Senate Majority Leader Michael Bouchard after narrowly defeating Republican incumbent Spencer Abraham in 2000.
-The deadline for candidates to file for the August 7 primary was May 15.